BLOGS

 Age is the most objective factor in the repair vs. replace HVAC debate.
 Most residential systems are designed to last between 15 and 20 years.

+To ensure your unit reaches this maximum lifespan, scheduling a seasonal ac tune up is the best way to catch wear and tear early.
 A heat pump system or an air conditioner typically sees a lifespan of about 15 years due to the heavy workload during humid summers.
 Furnaces can sometimes stretch to 20 years because they have fewer moving parts exposed to the elements.
 Once your system crosses the 12- to 15-year mark, its internal components begin to wear down simultaneously.
 Even if you fix one part, another is likely to fail soon after.

 Cost Comparison Between HVAC Repair and Replacement